 The only way to transfer a parcel is via a recorded, legal land record document.
 These are: a deed, a will, or a special proceeding/court order.
 These documents must be a recorded public record in Transylvania County, either in the Register of Deeds or Clerk of Courts.
 A document filed in another county or state cannot be used to transfer a property.
 To transfer a parcel, staff must first identify the property described by the deed.
 Once the parcel is identified, staff must then verify that the grantor has an interest in the property to transfer.
 If the grantor does not have an interest in the property, then the preparing attorney shall be contacted to obtain more information or to request a correction.
-Transylvania County Land Records can only transfer a parcel or interest in a parcel if the grantor owns interest in it.
-If the grantor does not have interest in a parcel, that deed reference shall be added to the parcel, but the ownership will not change.
+Transylvania County Land Records can only transfer a parcel, that deed reference shall be added to the parcel, but the ownership will not change.
 If the ownership of a parcel is in dispute, per North Carolina statute, the property should be listed to unknown owner.